 Why is Tahini So Good for You?

-Sesame Seed is one of the oldest crops known to humanity; it was mainly used as a source of oil.
+Sesame Seed - the raw ingredient of tahini - is one of the oldest crops known to humanity; it was mainly used as a source of oil.
 The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the gods sesame wine.